tretapey/svelte-pwa/README.md

 - This PWA is installable, the `/public/scripts/install.js` file has the install configuration.
 You should change the app name in the `logAppInstalled` function.
     Note: If you don't want to make the app installable you can remove the script from the `index.html` file in the `public` folder.

-For more info, this template was make following this [tutorial](https://codelabs.developers.google.com/codelabs/your-first-pwapp/#7)
+For more info, this template was made following this [tutorial](https://codelabs.developers.google.com/codelabs/your-first-pwapp/#7)

 ## Building and running in production mode